mozilla/mig/modules/audit/doc.rst

 ``ratelimit`` and ``backloglimit`` can be used to configure the Linux auditing rate and back log limits.
 If respective defaults of 500 and 16384 will be used.

+``includeraw`` causes the raw audit message to be included with the parsed audit fields in the output.